photoprism/photoprism/README.md

 [issues]: https://github.com/photoprism/photoprism/issues
 [ci]: https://travis-ci.org/photoprism/photoprism

-PhotoPrism is a server-based application that makes it simple to automatically tag, search and organize all your photos.
+PhotoPrism is a server-based application that makes it simple to automatically tag, search and organize digital photo collections.
-In times of governments and corporations invading everyone's privacy, we should not be forced to upload our most valuable digital assets to public cloud services just because there is no convenient alternative.
+It is functionally similar to popular cloud services such as Flickr or Google Photos and runs on every computer that has Docker installed.
-This software runs on every computer that has Docker installed.
 You can easily create backups as originals are stored in the file system sorted by year and month.

 ![](assets/docs/img/screenshot-detailview.jpg)